joecorcoran/cities/README.md

 # Cities

-All the cities of the world (according to the periodically updated MaxMind.com database).
+All the cities of the world (according to the periodically updated MaxMind database).

 ## Data